colinxchristmas/stripe_payments/README.md

 Finished in 2.58 seconds (files took 6.67 seconds to load) 43 examples, 0 failures
 ```
 Testing coverage isn't 100% yet but I'm steadily adding to them. `Controllers` are in progress currently.
-Subscriptions is the next phase and I'll be adding to Transactions and Cards as well.
-Transactions is in `/test/functional/*` folder as it isn't in the normal flow of controllers.
-There is one passing test in there at the moment as I try to decide how to handle the rest of that controller.
+Subscriptions are the next phase, and I'll be adding to Transactions and Cards as well.
+Transaction tests are in `/test/functional/*` folder as it isn't in the normal flow of controllers.
+There is one passing test in there on the #create method as I try to decide how to handle the rest of that controller.
 I will be periodically adding new testing branches and merging them in as they reach levels of completion.

 Most of my projects in the past used `Rspec` and `Capybara` for front end testing.
 This project I tried my hand at **rails tests**.
 I dug into learning more `Factory Girl` and `after(:create)` callbacks which had tripped me up on projects in the past dealing with `has_many` and `belongs_to` relations.
 I never learned these types of tests in school, so I had to learn from online documentation, other people's projects and trial and error.
 There are probably plenty of faster, easier and more thorough methods that I need to learn and get more experience with.